cdapio/cdap/docs/developer-guide/source/query.rst

 Limitations
 -----------

+* The record type must be a structured type, that is, a Java class with fields.
+This is because SQL tables require a structure type at the top level.
+That means, the record type cannot be a primitive, collection or map type.
+However, these types may appear nested inside the record type.

 * The record type must be that of an actual Java class, not an interface.
 The same applies to the types of any fields contained in the type.
 The reason is that interfaces only define methods but not fields; hence, reflection would not be able to derive any fields or types from the interface.